helium729/vigna/README.md

 Memory Interface
 -----------------
-The memory interface is basically the same to [picorv32](https://github.com/YosysHQ/picorv32).
+The memory interface is basically the same with [picorv32](https://github.com/YosysHQ/picorv32).
 The interface is a simple valid-ready interface that can run one memory transfer at a time:

     output        valid,
     input         ready,